cosmos/sdk-tutorials/academy/3-ibc/2-connections.md

 The purpose of this step of the handshake is double verification: not only for chain B to verify that chain A is the expected counterparty identity, but also to verify that the counterparty has accurate information about chain B's identity.
 The relayer also submits two `UpdateClient`s with chain A and chain B as source chains before this handshake.
 These update the light clients of both chain A and chain B in order to make sure that the state verifications in this step are successful.

-The initiation of this handshake from chain B updates its connection state to `TRY`.
+The initiation of this handshake from chain B updates its connection state to `TRYOPEN`.

 With regards to IBC protocol versioning, `OpenTry` either accepts the protocol version which has been proposed in `OpenInit` or proposes another protocol version from the versions available to chain A to be used for the IBC connection.
 A relayer-submitted `OpenTry` which contains an unsupported protocol version will be expected to fail.